PMArkive/NintendoClients_wiki/Pia-Protocol.md

 During connection establishment, both consoles generate a random number between 2 and 255.
 This is the connection id.
 If packets are sent to a specific address, rather than station index, the connection id is set to 0.

 ### Packet ID
-This should be 0 during connection establishment.
-After a connection has been established this should be an incrementing number starting at 1.
+If the connection id is 0, the packet id is also 0.
+If the connection id is not 0, the packet id is an incrementing number starting at 1.

 ### Variable ID
 In Pia version 5.27 and later, each station is given a constant id and variable id.
 The constant id uniquely identifies a user and never changes, even across sessions.
 The variable id identifies a user within the current session.
 The user generates it at the start of the session.